devopsexamg4/exam_project/README.md

 ### Deploying the API
-1. Give a value to the secrects listed in `API/app/.env`
+1. Give a value to the environment varibles listed in `API/app/env.template`
     - SECRET_KEY: Used to sign JWT tokens -[documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/#handle-jwt-tokens)
     - CON_STORE: URL to a container registry, images for assignments will be pushed to this registry
     - DB_HOST: Where the database is hosted